renecartaya/Human-Machine-Interfaces/README.md

 # Instrumentation systems and interfaces

-Set of Programs aimed to be used for monitoring parameters in scientific or industrial equipment.
+Repository aimed to the development of instrumentation systems for monitoring parameters in scientific or industrial environment.

 The repository includes: